arXiv/arxiv-docs/about/people/scientific_ad_board.md

 arXiv Scientific Advisory Board
 ===============================

 arXiv's Scientific Advisory Board is composed of scientists and researchers in disciplines covered by arXiv.
 The Board provides advice and guidance pertaining to the repository's intellectual oversight, with a particular focus on the policies and operation of arXiv's moderation system.
-The Board is governed by [bylaws](/about/sab_bylaws) that detail its duties, composition, and operation as well as the election of its members.
+The Board is governed by [Bylaws](/about/sab_bylaws) that detail its duties, composition, and operation as well as the election of its members.

 ## Current Board Members

 -   Eberhard Bodenschatz, Professor, Max-Planck-Institut für Dynamik und Selbstorganisation, Göttingen \| Professor of Physics, Cornell University
--   Ralf Bundschuh, Professor of Physics and Biochemistry, Ohio State University (*ex officio*, as chair of Quantitative Biology Advisory Committee)
+-   Ralf Bundschuh, Professor of Physics and Biochemistry, Ohio State University (ex officio, as chair of Quantitative Biology Advisory Committee)
 -   Mark Doyle, Chief Information Officer, American Physical Society (APS Physics)
 -   Gregory Gabadadze, Professor of Physics, New York University \|